-The following is an excerpt from Weiss' recurring market commentary, Jordi's Journal, which focuses on timely thoughts and musing on the financial markets.
+Below is an excerpt from President and CIO Jordi Visser's recently published whitepaper, AQ & Tex: The Next Big Trade.
 You can access a full copy of the document by clicking here.

 Three years ago, my grandmother died at the age of 97.
 Growing up in Texas and being a strong woman, she was affectionately called Tex.
 According to her, she got that name from the factory she worked in that was producing equipment for World War II.
 My grandmother and I had a very close relationship.
 There were many reasons for my affection for her which to tell in this paper would involve hours of writing and multiple breaks for emotion.
 I know this because I went through it while delivering her eulogy after she died.
 To summarize her eulogy, I described how she taught me the keys to navigating life’s ups and downs and specifically the importance of AQ; Adversity Quotient or Adaptability Quotient.